Osawatomie, Kansas: History

 Osawatomie's name is a compound of two primary Native American tribes from the area, the Osage and Pottawatomie.
+The name was said to have been thought up by Ely Moore, an Indian agent and former Congressman, in order to settle a dispute on what to call the new settlement.
 The town is bordered by Pottawatomie Creek and the Marais des Cygnes River (part of the Osage River system), which are also named for the two tribes.

-The Emigrant Aid Society's transport of settlers to the Kansas Territory as a base for Free State forces was key in the establishment of the community of Osawatomie in October 1854.
-Settled by abolitionists in hope of aiding Kansas's entry to the United States as a free state, the community of Osawatomie and pro-slavery communities nearby were quickly engaged in violence.
+The Emigrant Aid Society's transport of settlers to the Kansas Territory as a base for Free State settlers was key in the establishment of the community of Osawatomie in October 1854.
+Settled by abolitionists in hope of aiding Kansas's entry to the United States as a free state, the community of Osawatomie and other abolitionist communities nearby were quickly the targets of violence by pro-enslavement forces such as Border Ruffians.

 In March 1855, abolitionists Reverend Samuel Adair and his wife Florella settled in a cabin near Osawatomie to serve as missionaries to the community.
 Florella's half-brother, John Brown came to Bleeding Kansas later the same year with a wagon of guns in order to help fight the pro slavery forces like his five sons, who were already living in another community in the area.
 Brown then came to Osawatomie to visit the Adairs and fight pro-slavery forces there.
 By 1856, having established himself as a leader of free state guerillas, Brown made Osawatomie and the Adair cabin his base.
 In a raid in May 1856, Brown killed five pro-slavery men along Pottawatomie Creek near the current town of Lane, Kansas.
 This was then referred to as the "Pottawatomie massacre", which inflamed the fighting throughout the Kansas Territory.
 The second and main Battle of Osawatomie took place on August 30, 1856.
 Osawatomie played a key role throughout the Civil War, serving as a center for Jayhawker activity.

 By 1857, Osawatomie had grown to a town of 800 and in 1859 hosted the first convention of the Kansas Republican Party.
 In recognition for Osawatomie's part in ensuring Kansas remained a free state, the Kansas Legislature established the Osawatomie State Mental Hospital in 1863, the first mental hospital west of the Mississippi River.
 It admitted its first patient in 1866, and is still operational.
 By 1879, a railroad was built to serve Osawatomie, aiding its growth into a supply town and a main shipping point.
 As a result, Osawatomie grew to a population of 4,046 by 1910.
 Osawatomie was a division point for the Missouri Pacific Railroad and the Union Pacific Railroad from 1879 to 1985.

 Osawatomie was chartered in 1883 and in 1890 became a second-class city.
 The commission form of government was adopted in 1914.